Marcdertiger/The-Laughing-Cart/README.md

 Add a PostgreSQL database(if fly launch didn't do it):
 `fly postgres create --name the-laughing-cart-db`

-tach it to your app(if fly launch didn't do it):
+Attach it to your app(if fly launch didn't do it):
 `fly postgres attach --app the-laughing-cart-backend --postgres-app the-laughing-cart-db`

 Deploy: